 The extract of annual return in Form MGT-9 as required under Section 92(3) of theCompanies Act 2013 and Rule 12 of the Companies (Management and Administration) Rules2014 is appended as an Annexure B to this Annual Report and also available on the websiteof the Company at http://www.solvayindia.in/

 24. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 The Company has not provided any loans Guarantees or made investments under Section186 of the Companies Act 2013

-The Company does not have any subsidiary or associates or jointventures as on the dateof this report.
-Therefore separate section for report on the performance and financialposition of Subsidiaries Associates and Joint Venture Companies is not required.
+The Company does not have any subsidiary or associates or joint ventures as on the dateof this report.

-The information required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company is annexed herewith as Annexure D.
+The information required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 in respect of employeesof the Company is annexed herewith as Annexure C.

 30. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

 Your Company recognizes importance of Health and Safety of its employees and itsneighborhood.
 Regular Safety Audits are being conducted.
 Your Company has adopted aHealth Safety and Environment (HSE) Policy which applies to all employees andactivities.